MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/sharepoint-view-in-edge.md

 1. Verify that devices are on Microsoft Edge build 93 or later using [Find out which version of Microsoft Edge you have](https://support.microsoft.com/en-us/microsoft-edge/find-out-which-version-of-microsoft-edge-you-have-c726bee8-c42e-e472-e954-4cf5123497eb).

-2. Enable the [ConfigureViewInFileExplorer](/deployedge/microsoft-edge-policies#configureviewinfileexplorer) Edge policy that  allows URLs with the viewinfileexplorer: scheme to open WebDAV URLs in Windows File Explorer.
+2. Enable the [ConfigureViewInFileExplorer](/deployedge/microsoft-edge-policies#configureviewinfileexplorer) policy for Microsoft Edge that allows URLs with the viewinfileexplorer: scheme to open WebDAV URLs in Windows File Explorer.

 3. Ensure that Window instances are joined to a Microsoft Active Directory domain, Windows 10 Pro, or Enterprise instances that are enrolled for device management.